The four weeks of June — weeks 22-26 on your refrigerator calendar— are, year after year, some of the trucking industry’s most strenuous.

 Truckers enjoy the payday they receive from moving the flowing droves of time-sensitive commodities in this area.

-As such, steering them away from the depths of the sunshine state, and her neighbors is always pricy in June.
+And, steering them away from the depths of the sunshine state, and her neighbors is always pricy in June.

 On the flip side, if you’re a shipper looking to move reefer or dry van freight into these areas, finding the capacity to do so will likely come easily.